Improved community engagement

 By fostering and steering existing market offerings to accelerate the widespread adoption of digital tools by LPAs, barriers to engagement with the planning system can be reduced and PropTech can act as a delivery vehicle for change and improved democracy.

-Since launching in August 2021, DLUHC’s PropTech Innovation Fund has invested over £8m in local authorities who are adopting a blend of digital and traditional tools to undertake more inclusive and efficient consultations in planning.
+Since launching in August 2021, MHCLG’s PropTech Innovation Fund has invested over £8m in local authorities who are adopting a blend of digital and traditional tools to undertake more inclusive and efficient consultations in planning.
 The fund is the largest UK Government PropTech programme and has been globally recognised as a best practice case study in the Organisation for Economic Co-operation and Development’s (OECD’s) report on Global Trends on Government Innovation 2023.

-sector to publish case studies which bring these projects and their outcomes’ to life.
+As part of our approach to advocating for greater adoption, we have worked with the sector to publish case studies which bring these projects and their outcomes’ to life.
 One example is where funded local authorities have increased engagement by up to 300%, developed new technology that is now being scaled by market leading companies and reached user groups who have not previously responded to planning in their local area.

 As the fund develops, we will continue to support LPAs and the sector to scale by sharing best practice and guidance with the wider planning industry.